 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
-Therefore, our staff have been briefed on the importance of FGM through our Whole School Safeguarding on 24th February 2020 and are aware of some of the signs and symptoms.
+Therefore, our staff have been briefed on the importance of FGM through our Whole School Safeguarding training on March 2022, and are aware of some of the signs and symptoms.